Assault and violence

 Conduct constituting a sexual offense, sexual harassment, relationship violence, stalking, unwanted advances, indecent exposure or any other incident of a sexual nature that creates a hostile environment (subjective to the person[s] affected) will not be tolerated.
 Students committing sexual or physical offenses in any form can be prosecuted under the Washington State Criminal Code (Title 9A RCW) and/or disciplined under the Student Conduct Code (WAC 478-120) and through the Residential Life Conduct Process.

-If you are a victim of sexual harassment, you should notify your Resident Adviser (RA) immediately so that he or she can provide assistance and/or connect you with additional resources.
+If you are a victim of sexual harassment, you should notify your Resident Adviser (RA) immediately so they can provide assistance and connect you with additional resources.
 If you are the victim of sexual assault, there are resources available on and off campus to help you.
 Some of your options are:

 Seek medical attention